Parkinson’s disease (PD) is a neurodegenerative disorder featured by the loss of dopaminergic neurons in the substantia nigra.

 Catalepsy is a well-known symptom of Parkinson's disease.
 It is characterized by muscle rigidity and fixity of posture for a prolonged period of time (akinesia).

-Neuroleptic drugs such as haloperidol induces catalepsy and are thus used as a model for screening of new compounds that could reverse catalepsy and by the way improve the symptom of Parkinson’s disease.
+Haloperidol, a neuroleptic drug, induces catalepsy, and is thus used as a model for the screening of new compounds that could potentially reverse catalepsy and in that way improve certain symptoms of Parkinson’s disease.

 Anti-parkinsonian drugs are usually tested in this model but other treatments could also be considered.
 Please feel free to contact us to discuss the feasibility of your study.